DETAILED ACTION

 ‘The method of claim 16’ (disclosed above),

-Identical to Claim 15 disclosed above and rejected, ‘further comprising: an output of the machine learning model comprises an indication of a quantity of spatial domain bases, an indication of a selection of spatial domain bases, an indication of one or more frequency domain base types, a frequency domain base oversampling rate, a number of transfer domain bases, an indication of a selection of frequency domain bases, an indication of a quantity of one or more frequency domain base coefficients, an indication of one or more locations of a quantity of frequency domain base coefficients, one or more indications associated with a channel state information report, or any combination thereof.’
+Similar to Claim 15 disclosed above, ‘further comprising: an output of the machine learning model comprises an indication of a quantity of spatial domain bases, an indication of a selection of spatial domain bases, an indication of one or more frequency domain base types, a frequency domain base oversampling rate, a number of transfer domain bases, an indication of a selection of frequency domain bases, an indication of a quantity of one or more frequency domain base coefficients, an indication of one or more locations of a quantity of frequency domain base coefficients, one or more indications associated with a channel state information report, or any combination thereof.’

 Regarding Claim 29,

-Identical to Claim 1 and 16 disclosed above and rejected, ‘An apparatus for wireless communication at a user equipment (UE), comprising: means for receiving a control message from a base station indicating a machine learning model for generating or compressing one or more components of a precoding matrix indicator; means for determining or compressing the one or more components of the precoding matrix indicator in accordance with the machine learning model and based at least in part on a characteristic of a wireless channel; and means for transmitting a precoding matrix indicator message comprising the one or more components of the precoding matrix indicator that are determined or compressed in accordance with the machine learning model.’
+Similar to Claim 1 and 16 disclosed above, ‘An apparatus for wireless communication at a user equipment (UE), comprising: means for receiving a control message from a base station indicating a machine learning model for generating or compressing one or more components of a precoding matrix indicator; means for determining or compressing the one or more components of the precoding matrix indicator in accordance with the machine learning model and based at least in part on a characteristic of a wireless channel; and means for transmitting a precoding matrix indicator message comprising the one or more components of the precoding matrix indicator that are determined or compressed in accordance with the machine learning model.’

 Regarding Claim 30,

-Identical to Claim 1 and 16 disclosed above and rejected, ‘A non-transitory computer-readable medium storing code for wireless communication at a user equipment (UE), the code comprising instructions executable by a processor to: receive a control message from a base station indicating a machine learning model for generating or compressing one or more components of a precoding matrix indicator; determine or compress the one or more components of the precoding matrix indicator in accordance with the machine learning model and based at least in part on a characteristic of a wireless channel; and transmit a precoding matrix indicator message comprising the one or more components of the precoding matrix indicator that are determined or compressed in accordance with the machine learning model.’
+Similar to Claim 1 and 16 disclosed above and in Fig. 13, ‘A non-transitory computer-readable medium storing code for wireless communication at a user equipment (UE), the code comprising instructions executable by a processor to: receive a control message from a base station indicating a machine learning model for generating or compressing one or more components of a precoding matrix indicator; determine or compress the one or more components of the precoding matrix indicator in accordance with the machine learning model and based at least in part on a characteristic of a wireless channel; and transmit a precoding matrix indicator message comprising the one or more components of the precoding matrix indicator that are determined or compressed in accordance with the machine learning model.’

 Claim Rejections - 35 USC § 103